randym32/Anki.Vector.Documentation/documents/software-design/startup behavior.md

 `victor_behavior_config.json`

 ![startup behavior diagram](startup behavior.svg)
+*Figure: The start-up behavior tree*

 (In a few cases the mapping is hardcoded in the software.)

 In normal operation, this is the `InitNormalOperation` behavior.
+The behavior file is located at:

+   behaviors/victorBehaviorTree/initNormalOperation.json

 ## Walk thru of the InitNormalOperation behavior